 2019: The forward joined Nuremberg on loan for the 2018-19, but made just six Bundesliga appearances over the course of the campaign.

 2020: With opportunities still hard to come by at Bayern, Tillman requested a move back to his boyhood club, Greuther Furth, in January 2020, and he made 12 appearances in the German second division before the season was out.

 2021: Greuther won promotion to the Bundesliga in 2021, but Tillman started just three league games.

-2022: Tillman has now forced his way into the Greuther line-up as they look to stave off relegation from the top flight.
+2022: Tillman forced his way into the Greuther line-up but managed to score just once as they suffered relegation.

 Ferran Torres | Valencia